-Deepak Chopra, MD and Kimberly Snyder, CN co-authored the new book, out on September 20th, Radical Beauty: How to Transform Yourself From the Inside Out.
+Deepak Chopra and Kimberly Snyder co-authored the book Radical Beauty: How to Transform Yourself from the Inside Out.

 What inspired the two of you to come together for your new book Radical Beauty?

 DC: Kimberly Snyder is a very successful and accomplished author and expert on beauty.
 She has also studied my work on well-being and how inner well being is reflected in outer beauty so we thought it would be a good collaboration.

 KS: I love Deepak’s work and I noticed in studying his vast material that much of his wellness work could also be applied specifically to a “true beauty” context and combined with my own work, around the philosophy that a lifestyle of vitality, health, joyfulness and balance is truly beautiful.
 We also wanted our partnership to empower women to have a positive perception of their own beauty.